andrewchambers/grafana-rrd-datasource/README.md

 Install rrdtool and https://github.com/andrewchambers/rrdsrv.

-From grafana add a new datasource and point it at your rrdsrv instance.
+From grafana add a new rrd datasource and point it at your rrdsrv instance.

 ## Thanks